vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 ![](images/dataflow_source_data_entity_file_type_csv.png)

-At this point, your source has access to the Attributes where you can see the different fields of your dataset.
+At this point, your source has access to the Attributes, where you can see the different fields of your dataset.

 ![](images/dataflow_source_data_entity_attributes.png)